OData/WebApiAuthorization/samples/ODataAuthorizationSample/README.md

 This application demonstrates how to use the OData authorization extensions to apply permissions to OData endpoints based on the model capability restrictions.

-The applicaiton defines a model with CRUD permission restrictions annotations on the `Customers` entity set and the `GetTopCustomer` unbound function.
+The application defines a model with CRUD permission restrictions annotations on the `Customers` entity set and the `GetTopCustomer` unbound function.

 It uses a custom authentication handler that assumes a